 - A high school student exits at the end of the school year.
-During the first two terms of the succeeding year, the student's report cards show extremely poor grades. - A student exited from bilingual/EL services begins to do poorly in school.
-Staff mistakenly attributes her low performance to a disability since they see her as English proficient. - Truancy becomes a problem for a student who had good attendance prior to exiting bilingual/EL services.
+During the first two terms of the succeeding year, the student's report cards show extremely poor grades. - A student exited from EL services begins to do poorly in school.
+Staff mistakenly attributes her low performance to a disability since they see her as English proficient. - Truancy becomes a problem for a student who had good attendance prior to exiting EL services.

 Response to Intervention (RtI) is a proven approach associated with positive outcomes for all students who are struggling, including ELs.
-For more information on RtI and how to effectively implement this approach for ELs, visit the RTI Action Network at: www.rtinetwork.org/ and https://bit.ly/2Lt9XCv.
+For more information on RtI and how to effectively implement this approach for ELs, visit the RTI Action Network.